sjchoure/USB-CDC-Devices/README.md

 The util part is where the real magic happens.
 It consists of functions, which reside inside a library, libusb.
 The libusb is a static library. *It can be found inside the util/ directory.*
 There are three types of functions defined inside the library.
 These are as follows:
  1. Serial Communication functions
  2. Pin Manipulation functions
+ 3. Advance Features
- 3. Addon functions and Macros
+ 4. Addon functions and Macros

 Each of these functions carries the importance of their own.
 Let's understand what each of these functions performs.
 ### Serial Communication functions